joostvanveen/laravel-litespeedcache/README.md

 # joostvanveen/laravel-litespeedcache

 A Laravel wrapper for joostvanveen/litespeedcache.
-If you wish to use Litespeed Cache outside of Laravel check out [https://github.com/joostvanveen/litespeedcache](https://github.com/joostvanveen/litespeedcache)
+If you wish to use Litespeed Cache outside of Laravel check out this framework agnostic [https://github.com/joostvanveen/litespeedcache](https://github.com/joostvanveen/litespeedcache)

 ## Installation
 Require the package using composer: